 In all honesty, I was scared to walk past.
 I cautiously extended my selfie stick.
 I’d read online that monkeys were cautious of sticks as the temple guards used them to keep the monkeys in check.
 One jumped in my path and looked like he was gonna dive bomb me.
 I raised the stick slightly in he barred his teeth but backed off.
 I followed in the footsteps of a local who was passing by.

 Meanwhile, over the road, around 100 of them were getting fed bananas by a local.
-These monkeys were all over him!
+These monkeys were all over her!
 They swarmed a shop front, fighting each other for any leftover bits – they were quite aggressive!

 Well, there was nothing for it – the monkey temple was now directly in front of me.
 It was a case of holding my breath, holding up the selfie stick and walking slowly forward.

-Welcome to Lopburi Temple
+My Visit to the Lopburi Monkey Temple

 At the entrance to the Lopburi temple, two big fat bastards sat either side of the gate.
 I must have looked apprehensive straight away.
 The guard beckoned me forward to the ticket office.
 Other tourists were confidently walking straight past, many hand bananas at the ready.
 Not me, I thought!